ucbrise/piranha/README.md

 Piranha is a C++-based platform for accelerating secure multi-party computation (MPC) protocols on the GPU in a protocol-independent manner.
 It is designed both for MPC developers, providing a modular structure for easily adding new protocol implementations, and secure application developers, allowing execution on any Piranha-implemented protocols.
 This repo currently includes a secure ML inference and training application, which you can find in `/nn`.

-Piranha is described in more detail in our USENIX Security '22 paper!
-If you have quetions, please create git issues; for eventual replies, you can also reach out to `jlw@berkeley.edu`.
+Piranha is described in more detail in our [USENIX Security '22 paper](https://eprint.iacr.org/2022/892)!
+If you have questions, please create git issues; for eventual replies, you can also reach out to `jlw@berkeley.edu`.

 **Warning**: This is an academic proof-of-concept prototype and has not received careful code review.
 This implementation is NOT ready for production use.